loxilb-io/loxilb/README.md

 ## Kubernetes with loxilb

-Kubernetes defines many service constructs like cluster-ip, node-port, load-balancer etc for pod to pod, pod to service and outside-world to service communication.
+Kubernetes defines many service constructs like cluster-ip, node-port, load-balancer, ingress etc for pod to pod, pod to service and outside-world to service communication.

 ![LoxiLB Cover](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/photos/loxilb-cover.png)

 All these services are provided by load-balancers/proxies operating at Layer4/Layer7.
 Since Kubernetes's is highly modular,  these services can be provided by different software modules.
 For example, kube-proxy is used by default to provide cluster-ip and node-port services.
+For some services like LB and Ingress, no default is usually provided.

 Service type load-balancer is usually provided by public cloud-provider(s) as a managed entity.
 But for on-prem and self-managed clusters, there are only a few good options available.
 Even for provider-managed K8s like EKS, there are many who would want to bring their own LB to clusters running anywhere. <b>loxilb provides service type load-balancer as its main use-case</b>. loxilb can be run in-cluster or ext-to-cluster as per user need.